About this wine blog:

 As far as receiving samples for review:

 Please contact me via email- Misty@RedWineCats.com.
 I’m open to and love all wines, and am happy to support them via this blog and social media.
 All photos are mine, mostly taken with my iPhone.
-Some cartoon or random amusing images may be borrowed and added to posts (sources will be credited). *I’m excited about Natural Wines!
+Some cartoon or random amusing images may be borrowed and added to posts (sources will be credited).

 A little bit about my background and qualifications:

 I’m a former R.D.H. with an applied science degree and local anesthesia certification.
 I also have a WSET (Wine & Spirit Education Trust) certificate and have been enjoying wine for 20+ years (makes me an expert, no?).
+Truthfully, I’m in a constant state of learning something new in the world of wine (which makes it so interesting!).

 Thank you for visiting and I hope you’ll find new wines to love, as well as hard-working winemakers to support through this site (even if you don’t, you’ll get to see random cat photos, and seriously, who doesn’t love that?).